UWTSD Home - Study With Us - Undergraduate Courses - Surface Pattern and Textiles (MDes, BA)

-- You will be a valued member of a forward thinking, design focussed team where hard work and fun come in equal measure.
+- You will be a valued member of a forward-thinking, design focussed SP&T community where hard work and fun come in equal measure.

-- You will be joining one of the best! – Here in Surface Pattern Design, Swansea College of Art are 1st in Wales for fashion and textiles, 8th overall in the UK, as ranked by the Guardian League Tables 2019.
+- You will be joining one of the best! – Here in Surface Pattern and Textiles, at Swansea College of Art UWTSD, we are consistently ranked in the top 10, reaching 1st in the UK for fashion and textiles, in the Guardian League Tables 2020.

 What you will learn

 The Surface Pattern and Textiles portfolio gives a practice rich experience, focussed around creating exciting and innovative surfaces and structures for a breadth of contemporary design contexts.
 This is done through a sustained and staged induction of a professional design process across the 3 or 4 years.
 This is a blend of ideas, research, drawing & making, reflective practice and a wide variety of presentation formats.

 The programme is structured, so our learners experience a breadth of processes and practices that are applied to their chosen specialism (Maker, Fashion or Interiors) whilst maintaining an approach relevant to contemporary design practice.